Clarity-Digital-Twin/brain-go-brrr/README_V2.md

 **What is EEG?** Think of it as a "microphone for your brain" - small sensors on your scalp detect the tiny electrical signals your brain cells use to communicate.
 These signals contain rich information about sleep, seizures, mental states, and brain health.

 **The Challenge:** Raw EEG data is like trying to hear individual conversations in a packed stadium:
-- 🎭 **Noisy**: Eye blinks, muscle movements, and electrical interference drown out brain signals
+- **Noisy**: Eye blinks, muscle movements, and electrical interference drown out brain signals
-- 🔬 **Expert-Intensive**: Neurologists spend hours manually reviewing each recording
+- **Expert-Intensive**: Neurologists spend hours manually reviewing each recording
-- 📊 **Variable**: Every brain is unique - what works for one person often fails for another
+- **Variable**: Every brain is unique - what works for one person often fails for another
-- 💰 **Expensive**: Clinical EEG analysis costs hundreds to thousands per session
+- **Time-Consuming**: Manual preprocessing and analysis can take weeks per study

 **Why Now?** The same transformer technology that powers large language models is starting to work for brain analysis:
-- 📈 **Large datasets** of labeled EEG recordings are now available for training
+- **Large datasets** of labeled EEG recordings are now available for training
-- 🤖 **Foundation models** like EEGPT can learn patterns from thousands of patients
+- **Foundation models** like EEGPT can learn patterns from thousands of patients
-- ⚡ **Minutes not hours** for processing what previously required extensive manual review
+- **Faster processing** compared to traditional manual review methods
-- 🎯 **Research-grade accuracy** approaching expert neurologist performance on specific tasks
+- **Research-grade accuracy** approaching expert performance on specific validated tasks

 **Our Mission:** Make research-grade EEG analysis accessible by combining the EEGPT foundation model with production-ready infrastructure and clinical validation pipelines.

+**What This Is Not:**
+- Not a medical device - not FDA approved for clinical decision-making
+- Not a replacement for neurologists - designed to assist, not diagnose
+- Not validated on all populations - trained on specific research datasets

 ## 🎯 What We Build

 A production-ready Python system that transforms raw brain recordings into structured insights:

-**Target Users:**
+**Current Users:**
-- 🧪 **Research Labs**: Clean and analyze EEG data without months of preprocessing
+- **Research Labs**: Clean and analyze EEG data with reproducible pipelines
+- **Academic Teams**: Standardized analysis pipeline for EEG studies

+**Potential Applications:**
-- 🏥 **Sleep Clinics**: Automated sleep staging to assist technicians
+- **Sleep Research**: Automated sleep staging using YASA integration
-- 💻 **BCI Developers**: Ready-to-use pipeline for brain-computer interface prototypes
+- **BCI Development**: Feature extraction pipeline for brain-computer interfaces
-- 🎓 **Academic Teams**: Reproducible analysis pipeline for EEG studies

 **Key Capabilities:**
-- 🌙 **Sleep Staging** - 87% accuracy (using YASA baseline; Vallat & Walker 2021)
+- **Sleep Staging** - 87% accuracy reported in literature (YASA; Vallat & Walker 2021)
-- 🔍 **Quality Control** - Intelligent artifact rejection and bad channel detection
+- **Quality Control** - Artifact rejection and bad channel detection via Autoreject
-- ⚠️ **Abnormality Detection** - Binary classification (training in progress, targeting 87% AUROC)
+- **Abnormality Detection** - Binary classification (training in progress, targeting 87% AUROC from EEGPT paper)
-- 🚀 **Fast Processing** - Analyze 20-minute recordings in under 2 minutes
+- **Fast Processing** - Target: <2 minutes for 20-minute recordings (hardware dependent)
-- 🏗️ **Clean Architecture** - Research-grade with 899+ tests and 86% coverage
+- **Clean Architecture** - 899+ tests with 86% code coverage

 ## 🚀 Quick Start